hugsy/gef/docs/commands/pie.md

 1       N/A     0xdeadbeef
 ```

-VNum stands for virtual number and is used to numerate the PIE breakpoints and
+VNum stands for virtual number and is used to enumerate the PIE breakpoints.
-Num is the number of the associated real breakpoint at runtime in GDB.
+Num is the number of the associated real breakpoints at runtime in GDB.

-You can omit the VNum argument to get the info on all PIE breakpoints.
+You can omit the VNum argument to get info on all PIE breakpoints.

 Usage: